-In the event you need to close an event due to the tickets selling out or being sold out, or otherwise stop the sale of tickets, you can use this option
+In the event you need to close an event due to the tickets selling out or being sold out, or otherwise stop the sale of tickets, you can Archive your event.

-Edit the messaging to make your pages display this.
+If you would like to keep the public page available, but alert new registrants that the registration is closed, edit the messaging to make your pages display this.
 While this does not prohibit new registrations, it does let the potential ticket buyer know that the registration has ended, and no new purchases will be accepted/refunds given.
 The language here is up to you.
-This is the recommended path

 First, head to the Event Details tab, and edit the Event name.